aspittel/ga-react-tutorial/README.md

 #### Exercise: Identifying Subcomponents
 * With the people at your table, discuss where we should break our app down into further subcomponents.
 Write your group's answers on the whiteboard table.

-After this excercise, copy and paste the code from SUBCOMPONENTS.html into your script tags.
+After this exercise, copy and paste the code from SUBCOMPONENTS.html into your script tags.
 There are multiple correct ways to break the component into subcomponents, it will just be easier for us to all be on the same page going forwards.
+The other thing that changed with this file is that I changed class to className which is a requirement with React.

 The syntax to include one React component within another is very similar to the way we call regular HTML tags -- for a HelloWorld component we would write <HelloWorld /> where we want it within the render method of the parent component.
 We can even use multiple instances of a subcomponent within a parent component.